Agree with our rating?

 Under 5 BBB Complaints

-In addition to the 14 combined complaints posted to Datalink Bankcard’s 2 separate BBB profile, the company has also received 6 informal reviews between them.
-3 of the current reviews are positive in tone an the remaining 3 are negative.
-The most recent negative review was left by a merchant alleging conduct that is emblematic of slamming tactics:
+In addition to the 3 complaints posted to Datalink Bankcard’s two separate BBB profiles, the company has also received 5 informal reviews between them.
+2 of the current reviews are positive in tone and the remaining 3 are negative.
+A recent negative review was left by a client alleging conduct that is emblematic of slamming tactics:

 A “C” Performance

 Overall, by combining the two BBB reports, we have come to an adjusted BBB grade of “C” for the purposes of this review.

 Datalink Bankcard Services Fees and Rates

 According to a copy of the Datalink Bankcard Services Company merchant agreement, the company offers a 3-year agreement through Merrick Bank Merchant Services with automatic renewal for two years.
 Typical Datalink Bankcard rates under those contracts are 2.50% plus $0.20 per transaction and a keyed-in rate of 3.50% plus $0.20.
 The Datalink Bankcard Services Company contract also includes an early termination fee of datalinkonline.net or Liquidated Damages (whichever is greater), an undisclosed annual membership fee, a $25 chargeback fee, and a 48-month non-cancellable equipment lease.
 The company may also charge PCI Compliance fees or monthly minimum fees that are not listed in this agreement.